 Minutes, also known as protocols, are the written record of meetings, particularly of Boards of Directors and/or Shareholders of corporations, kept by the secretary of the corporation or organization.
 They often give an overview of the structure of the meeting, starting with a list of those present, a statement of the various issues before the participants, and each of their responses thereto.
 They are often created at the moment of the hearing by a typist or court recorder at the meeting, who may record the meeting in shorthand, and then prepare the minutes and issue them to the participants afterwards.
 Alternatively, the meeting may be audio recorded or notes taken, and the minutes prepared later.
-However, it is often important for the minutes to be brief and concentrate on material issues rather than being a verbatim report, so the minute-taker should have sufficient understanding of the subject matter to achieve this.
-The minutes of certain entities, such as a corporate board of directors, must be kept and are important legal documents.
+However, it is often important for the minutes to be brief and concentrate on material issues rather than being a verbatim report, so the minutes of certain entities, such as a corporate board of directors, must be kept and are important legal documents.